1994 FIFA World Cup Group E: Italy vs Republic of Ireland

 Ray Houghton's early goal proved the only one of the match where Ireland's defense prevailed over Italy's attack.
+During the game, members of the Ulster Volunteer Force (UVF), a loyalist paramilitary group, burst into a pub in Northern Ireland with assault rifles and fired on the customers, killing six civilians and wounding five.
+The pub was targeted because it was frequented mainly by Catholics, and was crowded with supporters watching the Republic of Ireland.
+It is thus sometimes called the "World Cup massacre" or the Loughinisland massacre.

 Norway vs Mexico

 The only goal of the game was scored by Kjetil Rekdal in the 85th minute when the referee let the game continue after a foul on Jan Åge Fjørtoft close to the Mexican penalty area.
 The goalscorer entered the game minutes before the decisive strike.

 Italy vs Norway

+Gianluca Pagliuca of Italy became the first goalkeeper to be sent off in a World Cup game, dismissed for handling outside his area against Norway.